The Understated Dangers of Driving On Rural Roads: Minimizing Driving RisksUpdated Dec. 11, 2020

 On open, monotonous stretches of road it becomes increasingly difficult to accurately judge how fast you are traveling.
 Velocitation is a state which occurs when a driver believes they are moving slower than they truly are.
 The only way to avoid this dangerous situation is to check your speedometer regularly.
 You should also aim to drive at least five mph below the actual speed limit so that you will not exceed it, should you accidentally increase speed over time.

 Hidden farm driveways and side roads

-When driving rurally, most motorists do not expect to encounter cross traffic as frequently as the would on other roads.
-It is true that you will come up against less intersections on a rural highway than on a city road, however, any junctions you do encounter rurally will be substantially harder to spot.
-Farm driveways and small side roads which connect to the highway you are driving on may be obscured by hedges, trees or dips in the road.
+When driving rurally, most motorists do not expect to encounter cross-traffic as frequently as they would on other roads.
+It is true that you will come up against fewer intersections on a rural highway than on a city road, however, any junctions you do encounter rurally will be substantially harder to spot.
+Farm driveways and small side roads that connect to the highway you are driving on may be obscured by hedges, trees or dips in the road.